MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M07_L07_Configure_Pipelines_to_Securely_Use_Variables_and_Parameters.md

      ```

     > [!NOTE]
     > This stage will run a script to validate the buildConfiguration variable.
-If the variablis not set, the script will fail and the pipeline will stop.
+If the variables not set, the script will fail and the pipeline will stop.

 1. Make the **Build** stage depend on the **Validate** stage by adding `dependsOn: Validate` at the beginning of the **Build** stage: